 American Samoa is a tropical paradise waiting to be discovered.
 Situated in the southern Pacific Ocean just east of the dateline, it’s a small unincorporated US territory that many people don’t even know exists.
-For me, it is the lush green hills, warm turquoise waters, and a blend of traditional Samoan culture with modern American amenities that make it irresistible.
+For me, it is the lush green hills, warm turquoise waters, and a blend of traditional Samoan culture with modern American amenities that made visiting American Samoa irresistible.

 The capital, Pago Pago, may be better known than the country itself.
 I think the familiarity comes from the Apollo flights (10, 12,13, 14, and 17) that splashed down close to American Samoa, with their astronauts being initially brought to the main island.

 We arrived in Pago Pago on a Princess Cruise sailing from Los Angeles, California to Auckland, New Zealand and stopping at ports in Hawaii and French Polynesia, as well as American Samoa.
 Pago Pago cruise port is an easy destination to walk off the ship without a plan as there are plenty of things to do when visiting American Samoa.

 Table of contents